 Nemil Dalal is a product manager and software engineer.
 He received his MBA and bachelor’s degrees at Stanford.

-Preeyel Dalal is a Philanthropy Manager at Goodwill, where she leads a team of fundraisers.
+Preeyel Dalal was a Philanthropy Manager at Goodwill, where she led a team of fundraisers.
 She previously was a senior development officer at Accion US.
-She received her bachelor’s degree from the University of Rochester.
+She received her bachelor’s degree from the University of Rochester and is currently pursuing an MBA at the University of Washington.